open2b/scriggo-site/site/templates/using.md

 ### Parameters

-The following `Users` macro shows the users that have been passed to them.
+The following `Users` macro shows the users that have been passed to it.
 To show each user, it calls the macro `getUser`, also passed as an argument:

 ```scriggo